justnonamenoname/lifeticle/readme.txt

 Orch OR Theory

-The Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff makes several parallels to the lifeticle theory:
+Quantum theory The Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff makes several parallels to the lifeticle theory:
 1) Phenomenal consciousness is not located in neurons.
 2) The second method of generating qualia.
 3) A solution to the problem of pointwise binding (further details in connection between qualia and the brain)